ChrisCherng/p2-game-selector/README.md

 - The correct response was returned at the end.
 - All images displayed correctly.
 - No errors occurred during the test run.
-- The reset button returns the user to the first page.
+- The reset button returned the user to the first page.

 These tests were completed with no issues identified.